 Service revenue is recognised on completion of provision of services.
 Revenue, net of discount, is recognised on transfer of all significant risks and rewards to the customer and when no significant uncertainty exists regarding realization of consideration.
-Remittance service fee is recognised as and when the transaction is completed.
-Collection services revenue is recognised on completion of provision of services.
-All other fees are accounted for as and when it is due.
+The major streams and its recognition criteria are as follow: -